bowersch3/ANNEstimatorPUB/README.md

-# ANN_Estimator_PUB
+# ANN_Estimator_PUB **(Under Peer Review)**
-The python file used to build the FNN and make the figures from the manuscript
+The python file used to build the feedforward neural network and generate the figures from the manuscript.
-# Project Name

-Brief description of the project.
+This repository is released for the peer review process and has NOT been accepted.

-## Table of Contents
+## Contents
 - [About](#about)
 - [Installation](#installation)
 - [Usage](#usage)